ac3lab/ac3lab.github.io/_posts/leverkusen-series/2024-05-27-post_leverkusen_3_en.md

 Even though he is now seen as fundamental, Boniface's arrival at Leverkusen for 20 million euros seemed a risk, given that he came from the Belgian league and that, despite having had a good season, he wasn't that impressive.
 Fortunately for Xabi Alonso, the price quickly became too small for the excellent player he received.
 The Bayer Leverkusen striker's speed, physical strength, understanding of the game and repertoire have even led to him being <b>called up to the Nigerian national team for the first time</b>. <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Victor_Boniface.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Victor_Boniface.png" class="img-fluid rounded z-depth-1" %}
 </div>

 It's also important to note <b>the difference felt by Bayer Leverkusen in the period without Boniface</b>.
 In the table below, we show the difference in the team's average goals per game in two different time intervals: the first 16 rounds, with Boniface available, and between rounds 17 and 27 (while Boniface was injured).
 We chose not to include the end of the championship in the comparison since, even if the player was available, his average minutes were much lower, a factor related to the period of greater caution with the player's health after injury. <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/BonifaceGoals.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/BonifaceGoals.png" class="img-fluid rounded z-depth-1" %}
 </div>

 Despite almost 3 months out of the league, Boniface was <b>the 7th player with the most goal participations in Bundesliga 23/24</b>. <br/><br/>